abhishekpathak/connections-module/README.md

     * controller: this acts as the interface between the view and the models.
 All the business logic and workflows are defined here.
 It is the responsibility of the controller to expose specific functionality that makes sense to the client.
 To execute a functionality, it 1) uses its business-awareness to come up with a multi-step procedure 2) asks the models to carry out actual CRUD on entities, in the order it wants, and keeps track of the results 3) optionally exposes the results to the view.
     * models: all the data models (from a domain/business point of view) are defined here.
 A data model consists of the business entity itself (preferably defined as a class), as well as a contract through which CRUD operations will be supported on that entity, or a collection of such entities.
 A model is the deepest layer and has no awareness of the controller and views.
     * A definition which makes sense for the business domain might not be suitable from the database schema perspective .
 To enable decoupling these two, we propose an ORM layer which will manage the translation between the models and the database definitions.
 This arrangement gives us another advantage: we can cold-swap any data storage layer provided we can adhere to the CRUD contract defined by the model.
 All of this does come at the cost of increasing complexity though.
+* The system will also support long-running operations via an offline tasks queue and workers.

+### Class Diagram
 ![Class Diagram](https://github.com/abhishekpathak/connections-module/blob/master/ClassDiagram.png)

 ### User Interface